djertnerap/The_WILD_Guess/README.md

 ### Expectation Minimization + Bias Corrected Temperature Scaling

-Since this method requires probability distributions as predictions, an additional softmax is applied if any prediction doesn't sum to 1.
+Since this method requires the predictions to be probability distributions, an additional softmax is applied if any prediction doesn't sum to 1.
 To activate both while training & evaluating, add the argument `--correct_label_shift`.
-You can also specify the split to use for label distribution evaluation out of `train`, `id_val` & `val`.
+You can also specify the split to use for label distribution estimation out of `train`, `id_val` & `val`.

-Example to evaluate best `convnet` model from `logs` folder:
+Example command to evaluate best `convnet` model from `logs` folder:
 ```commandline
 python wilds_examples/run_expt.py -d fmow --algorithm ERM --root_dir ./data --download --model convnet
 --frac 0.01 --loader_kwargs "num_workers=8" --loader_kwargs pin_memory=True